anandvamsi/aws/Syllabus.md

 - what is system manager
 - Automation
 - Inventory
-- Managed and Unmanagge instances
+- Managed and Unmanaged instances
 - compliance and Patch Management
-- Paramter store
+- Parameter store

 ## AWS Secret Manager
 - what is vault and usecases
-- Storing and retriving vaules using UI and CLI
+- Storing and retrieving values using UI and CLI

 ## AWS config,Guardduty,Inspector
 - Need of AWS config,Guarduty
 - query with config query tool
 - Explaing Alerts of Guardduty
 - Inspector Agent Installation

 ## AWS billing and cost explorer
 - What is AWS billing
-- Explaing AWS billing components
+- Explain AWS billing components
 - Creating a adhoc billing template
 - Cost explorer

-## steampipe::- THirdparty tool
+## steampipe::- Third party tool
 - Configure inventory
 - compliance
 - Thirfty

-## Cloudquery:: Thirdparty tool
+## Cloudquery:: Third party tool
 - what is cloud query
 - Installing CQ
-- CQ source and destionation
+- CQ source and destination
 - CQ Sync

 #Grafana Integration
 - what is Grafana
 - Grafana installation
 - Integration with Cloud query